sul97/SDA-swagger-editor-design-restAPI-/README.md

 - What kind of endpoints the API would have
 - Document the endpoints using Swagger (documentation only, NO CODE)

-Make sure you cover the basic routes firt.
+Make sure you cover the basic routes first.